data-integrations/database-delta-plugins/mysql-delta-plugins/docs/mysql-cdcSource.md

 **Port:** Port to use to connect to the MySQL server.

 **Consumer ID:** An unique numeric ID to identify this origin as an event consumer.
+This number cannot be the same as another Delta Replicator that is reading from the server, and it cannot be the same as the server-id for any MySQL slave that is replicating from the server.

 **Server Timezone:** Timezone of the MySQL server.
 This is used when converting dates into timestamps.